Quantum Reservoir Computing for Realized Volatility Forecasting: Quantum Reservoir Computing for Realized Volatility Forecasting

-Furthermore, to obtain richer information from the quantum reservoir, we adopt the ensemble reservoir approach.
+Furthermore, to obtain richer information from the quantum reservoir, we adopt the ensemble reservoir approach~\cite{fujii2017harnessing}.
 In this approach, at any given step $t$ apart from the measurement outcomes $\boldsymbol{m}^{(1)}_t$, one can use another reservoir which is almost identical to the previous setup except that the evolution at the step III is run for a time duration of $\tau/2$, instead of $\tau$, see Fig.~\ref{Fig: virtual_node}.
-The ensemble of these two reservoir setus are combined to make a larger vector $\boldsymbol{m}_t^{(2)} = [\langle Z_1\rangle_\tau, \ldots,\langle Z_{n_1+n_2}\rangle_\tau,\langle Z_1\rangle_{\tau/2},\ldots,\langle Z_{n_1+n_2}\rangle_{\tau/2}]^T$, where $\langle Z_j\rangle_{\tau/2}$ represents the measurement of the Pauli operator $Z_j$ in the second reservoir setup in which the last evolution is run for time $\tau/2$, as schematically shown in Fig.~\ref{Fig: virtual_node}.
-We call this model Quantum Reservoir 2 (\texttt{QR2}) which is expected to be more precise than the \texttt{QR1} as it uses twice as much resources.